cmckitterick/windows365/Windows365/enterprise/gpu-cloud-pc.md

 ## Supported regions

-The GPU offerings are available in all [Windows 365 supported regions](requirements.md?tabs=enterprise%2Cent#supported-azure-regions-for-cloud-pc-provisioning) except for the following:
+The GPU offerings are available in all [Windows 365 supported regions](requirements.md?tabs=enterprise%2Cent#supported-azure-regions-for-cloud-pc-provisioning) except for the following regions:

 - Central US
 - Norway East